lightbend/sbt-whitesource/README.md

 ## Setup

+First, ensure you have permission to read from Lightbend's private Bintray repositories.

-Add this to `project/plugins.sbt` (or `project/whitesource.sbt` if you prefer one file per plugin):
+Then add this to `project/plugins.sbt` (or `project/whitesource.sbt` if you prefer one file per plugin):

+    resolvers += Resolver.bintrayIvyRepo("typesafe", "internal-ivy-releases")

     addSbtPlugin("com.lightbend" % "sbt-whitesource" % "0.1.0")

-Then set `whitesourceOrgToken` with one of the following ways:
+Finally set `whitesourceOrgToken` with one of the following ways:

 1) Set it in sbt's `shell`: